 code --verbose

-If you see missing library errors mentioning shared objects (files ending in .so), update your system to resolve missing dependencies:
+If you see missing library errors mentioning shared objects (files ending in .so), update your system to resolve the missing dependencies:

 sudo dnf upgrade --refresh